Crazdrh/TRADING-LSTM/README.md

 # TRADING-LSTM

-A modular, end-to-end trading pipeline using an LSTM-based neural network for multi-timeframe stock prediction, with optional reinforcement learning fine-tuning, robust backtesting, and walk-forward retraining.
+A modular, end-to-end trading pipeline using an LSTM-based neural network for multi-timeframe stock prediction.

 Features: